sprklinginfo/LLM-Powered-RAG-System/laravel-agentic-coding-template.md

 # Laravel Agentic Coding: Humans Design, AI Implements!

-> This template adapts the Agentic Coding methodology for Laravel development.
-Customize this for your specific Laravel project (Laravel 10, 11, etc.).
+> If you are an AI agents involved in building Laravel applications, read this guide **VERY, VERY** carefully!
+This is the most important chapter in the entire document.
 Throughout development, you should always (1) start with a small and simple solution, (2) design at a high level before implementation, and (3) frequently ask humans for feedback and clarification.
 > {: .warning }

 ## Project Configuration